 Designed to develop critical thinking, reading, and writing skills beyond the level achieved in English 1A/1AH, English 3 will focus on the development of logical reasoning and analytical and argumentative writing skills based primarily on works of non-fiction in a variety of media.
-Students will write a minimum of 6,000 words during the course of the semester.(A, CSU-GE, UC, I) (C-ID ENGL 105)
+This course offers instruction in argumentation and critical writing, critical thinking, analytical evaluation of primarily non-fictions texts, research strategies, information literacy, and documentation.
+Students will write a minimum of 6,000 words during the semester.
+(A, CSU-GE, UC, I) (C-ID ENGL 105)